MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-Foreign-Vendor.md

 3. Select **Item Code** for goods, **G/L Account** for Service purchase and **Fixed Asset** for Fixed Asset purchase on **Purchase Invoice** line.
 GST Group Code, HSN/SAC Code and GST Credit value should be selected as **Availment** if the tax input credit is available or else **Non-Availment** on the Item or G/L Account.
 4. GST Credit option can be changed in document line.

-- Import of goods from foreign vendor, IGST is to be calculated on GST Assessable Value + Basic Custom Duty.
+- In case of import of goods from foreign vendor, IGST is to be calculated on GST Assessable Value + Basic Custom Duty.

-For example, purchase invoice will be issued INR 10000, Custom Duty INR 1000, GST Assessable Value INR 11000,(IGST @18%) has to be charged.
+For example, purchase invoice is issued INR 10000, Custom Duty is INR 1000.
+Therefore, on GST Assessable Value INR 11000,(IGST @18%) has to be charged.
 Calculation base: (18% on 11,000 GST Assessable Value + 1,000 BCD) (12,000*18%).

   - GST calculation will appear in the Fact Box, as following: